Best Hay for Guinea Pigs: The Ultimate Guide to a Healthy Diet

 When selecting hay for guinea pigs, consider their age, health, and dietary needs.
 Young and growing guinea pigs, as well as pregnant or nursing ones, may benefit from the higher protein and calcium content of alfalfa hay.
 In contrast, adult guinea pigs thrive on grass hays like timothy, meadow, or orchard hay.

-Guinea Pisg Eating Hay
+Guinea Pig Hay Products

 Storing Hay Properly to Retain Nutritional Value

 Proper storage of hay is essential to maintain its nutritional value and prevent spoilage.
 Keep hay in a cool, dry place away from direct sunlight.
-Hay should be stored in a way that allows air circulation to prevent mold growth, which can be harmful to your guinea pig's health.
+Hay should be stored in a way that allows air circulation to prevent mold growth, which can be harmful to your guinea pig’s health.
+Additionally, it is beneficial to keep a bag of Botanical Hay in your supplies for both enrichment and first aid purposes, as it can entice pets who may be picky or unwell.

 Introducing New Hay Types to Your Guinea Pig

 When introducing new hay types to your guinea pig, do so gradually.
 Mix the new hay with the old to allow your guinea pig to adjust.
-This can prevent digestive upset and help you gauge your guinea pig's preference for different hay types.
+This can prevent digestive upset and help you gauge your guinea pig’s preference for different hay types.
+Introducing aromatic botanicals in hay can help entice guinea pigs to eat, especially if they are feeling unwell or bored with their regular diet.

 The Role of Hay in Preventing Urinary Issues